AI & Technology

 Mortgage Tech Stack Integration: How to Unify Encompass, Your CRM, and Everything In Between

-The average mortgage operation uses between 8 and 15 different software tools.
-Encompass or another LOS sits at the center.
-A CRM (Relcu, Sela, Velocify, or others) manages borrower relationships.
+The average mortgage operation runs somewhere between 8 and 15 software tools.
+Encompass or another LOS sits in the middle.
+A CRM holds the borrower relationships.
 A pricing engine handles rate locks.
-Document management, e-signatures, communication platforms, compliance tools, and analytics dashboards fill out the rest.
+Document management, e-signatures, communication platforms, compliance tools, and analytics dashboards fill in the rest.

 The Integration Tax

-This integration tax is paid in hours.
-For a mid-size lender with 50 loan officers, the cumulative time spent on manual data transfer and cross-system coordination can exceed 2,000 hours per month.
-At average compensation rates, that's a cost well into six figures annually — spent on work that produces no direct revenue.
+For a mid-size lender with 50 loan officers, manual data transfer and cross-system coordination can exceed 2,000 hours a month.
+At average compensation rates that's well into six figures a year, spent on work that produces no direct revenue.

 Why Traditional Integration Approaches Fall Short

 Point-to-point API integrations are the most common.
-You build a custom connection between System A and System B. It works until one of them updates their API, at which point it breaks and requires developer time to fix.
-For 10 systems, you need up to 45 point-to-point connections.
-The maintenance burden alone makes this approach unsustainable.
+You build a custom connection from System A to System B, and it works right up until one vendor changes their API.
+Then it breaks and needs developer time.
+For 10 systems you're looking at up to 45 connections.
+The maintenance alone sinks it.

-Middleware platforms (Zapier, MuleSoft, custom ETL) add a translation layer between systems.
-This is better than point-to-point, but these platforms are generic.
-They don't understand mortgage workflows, so the logic for "when a loan moves to processing in Encompass, update the CRM status and notify the borrower" has to be built and maintained by your team.
+Middleware platforms, Zapier or MuleSoft or a custom ETL, put a translation layer in between.
+Better than point-to-point, and still generic.
+They don't know anything about mortgage, so the logic for "when a loan moves to processing in Encompass, update the CRM status and notify the borrower" is yours to build and yours to maintain.

 The Infrastructure Layer Approach

-There's a better model.
-Instead of connecting each system to every other system, you connect each system to a central infrastructure layer that understands mortgage workflows and can orchestrate actions across your entire stack.
+There's a fourth model.
+Rather than connecting every system to every other system, you connect each one to a central layer that already understands mortgage workflows and can act across the whole stack.

-This is what Loandock provides.
-Rather than building 45 point-to-point connections between your 10 systems, you build 10 connections to Loandock.
-Loandock handles the orchestration logic — the "when X happens in System A, do Y in System B and Z in System C" workflows that currently require manual intervention.
+That's what Loandock is.
+Instead of 45 point-to-point connections between 10 systems, you build 10 connections to Loandock, and Loandock carries the orchestration logic: the "when X happens in System A, do Y in System B and Z in System C" work that currently lands on a person.

 How It Works in Practice

-Consider the loan milestone update workflow.
-When a loan moves from application to processing in Encompass, the following should happen: the CRM record updates to reflect the new status, the borrower receives a notification with next steps, the processor gets assigned based on workload and loan type, outstanding document requests are generated and sent, and the management dashboard updates in real time.
+Take a milestone update.
+A loan moves from application to processing in Encompass, and five things should follow.
+The CRM record reflects the new status.
+The borrower gets a notification with next steps.
+A processor is assigned based on workload and loan type.
+Outstanding document requests go out.
+The management dashboard updates in real time.

-Without an infrastructure layer, each of these actions is either manual or requires a separate integration.
-With Loandock, it's a single workflow triggered by the Encompass milestone event and executed across all connected systems automatically.
+Without an infrastructure layer, each of those is either manual or its own integration.
+With Loandock it's one workflow, triggered by the Encompass event and executed across every connected system.

 Building Your Integration Strategy

 Prioritize by frequency and impact.
-The handoff that happens 50 times a day and takes 5 minutes each time is a better automation target than the one that happens once a week.
+A handoff that happens 50 times a day and burns 5 minutes each time beats a weekly one, every time.

-Then evaluate integration approaches based on three criteria.
-Maintainability: will this break when a vendor updates their system?
-Mortgage awareness: does the integration layer understand lending workflows, or are you building that logic yourself?
-Scalability: can you add new tools and workflows without rebuilding existing integrations?
+Then judge your options on three things.
+Maintainability: does this break when a vendor ships an update?
+Mortgage awareness: does the layer understand lending workflows, or are you writing that logic yourself?
+Scalability: can you add a tool or a workflow without rebuilding what's already there?

 The Path Forward